AndrewCRMartin/nr/README.md

 findequiv.pl
 ------------

-This is a small Perl script to analyse the log file produced by nr (when run with -v) which generates a list of the top-level parents (i.e. those which appear in the final output from nr) and all their descendents.
+This is a small Perl script to analyse the log file produced by `nr` (when run with `-v`) which generates a list of the top-level parents (i.e. those which appear in the final output from `nr`) and all their descendents.

 ```
-Usage:         findequiv.perl nr.log >parents.lis
+Usage:         findequiv.pl nr.log >parents.lis
         --or--
-               cat nr*.log | findequiv.perl >parents.lis
+               cat nr*.log | findequiv.pl >parents.lis
 ```

 Warning and Error Messages